osamuaoki/cg56/readme.md

 * Use only FREE software (DFSG compliant)
 * Compact, simple, and natural design
-    * Compact enough to be portable: 56 keys (4 rows x 14 columns)
+    * Compact enough to be portable: 56 keys (4 rows x 14 columns) or less
     * Keys in the linear orthogonal Cartesian grid coordinate positions
     * Never move pinkie fingers more than one column away.
     * Never move pointer fingers more than two column away.